cfarkas/SARS-CoV-2_illumina_analysis/README.md

 # Quick Start:

-To reproduce all computational steps from the paper: https://www.biorxiv.org/content/10.1101/2020.04.09.034462v1 dowmload this repository and execute the given bash script as follows:
+To reproduce all computational steps from the paper: https://www.biorxiv.org/content/10.1101/2020.04.09.034462v1 dowmload this repository, provide path to vcftools folder (/src/perl/) and execute the given bash script as follows:
 ```
 git clone https://github.com/cfarkas/SARS-CoV-2_illumina_analysis.git
 cd SARS-CoV-2_illumina_analysis
+export PERL5LIB=/path/to/your/vcftools-directory/src/perl/
 ./SARS-CoV-2_commands.sh
 ```
 These lines will execute all the analyses using 20 threads.
 Users can modify this number in the script by using nano or another text processor.